GonX729/softsell-cretex/components/README.md

 # Components

-This folder contains reusable UI components for the SoftSell website.
+This folder contains reusable AI components like CHATBOT for the SoftSell website.